 Annual Meeting, March 2017 (Kansas City):

-The Law and Public Policy Section has organized two showcase panels at the March 2017 conference.
+The Law and Public Policy Section organized two showcase panels at the March 2017 conference.

-The first panel will be titled, “Law and Public Policy Showcase Event: American Law Enforcement – What Police Want CJ Scholars to Understand about Policing” will occur on March 22, 2017 at 8 a.m.
+The first panel was titled, “Law and Public Policy Showcase Event: American Law Enforcement – What Police Want CJ Scholars to Understand about Policing” will occur on March 22, 2017 at 8 a.m.

 Abstract: The literature of policing in America provides both depth and width in understating police operations, police administration and policy psychology.
 The purpose of the panel will be to provide an avenue for five local police chiefs to discuss their perspectives and critiques on how the profession of policing is studied by the academy and how its research could improve policing on the street and operational levels.

-The second panel will be titled, “Law and Public Policy Showcase Event: The “Ferguson Effect” Race and Police Interactions: Academics and Media portrayals” will occur on March 22, 2017 at 9:30a.m.
+The second panel was titled, “Law and Public Policy Showcase Event: The “Ferguson Effect” Race and Police Interactions: Academics and Media portrayals” will occur on March 22, 2017 at 9:30a.m.

 Abstract: In light of the events in New York (Eric Gardner), Baltimore (Freddie Gray), Ferguson (Michael Brown), Chicago (Laquan McDonald), Cleveland (Tamir Rice and John Crawford), St. Paul (Philando Castile), and Baton Rouge (Alton Sterling) among many other recent incidents of police use of deadly force on Black males; a narrative has developed that police are killing Blacks with impunity.
 This panel of police chiefs will discuss their perspectives on police use of force, types of force, race and policing, the intentional ambush and killings of police officers in Dallas and Baton Rouge, the legitimacy of the “Ferguson Effect” and how the police are portrayed in the media.
 The chiefs will reflect on whether the dynamics of race and policing is as bad as the academy and the media portray it to be and what impact does the media and the academy have on street level policing in Black and minority communities.